Chinilshik-kalkulatorov/Task_update/README.md

 ## Program Description

-The `extra_update.c` program performs the following tasks:
+The `dop_project.c` program performs the following tasks:

 1. Converts a hexadecimal number to its binary representation.
 2. Converts a hexadecimal number to its decimal representation (unsigned).